 In general, liquidity and funding risk is limited in individual banks and at group level by the fact that we primarily issue instalment loans with monthly repayments, financed largely by customer deposits.
 Our deposit-taking operations focus on our target group of business clients and savers, with whom we establish strong relationships.
 The financial crisis has shown that our customer deposits are a stable and reliable source of funding.
-As of end-December 2016 the largest funding source was customer deposits with EUR 3.5 billion.
-International financial institutions are the second-largest source of funding, accounting for EUR 499 million.
+As of end-December 2017 the largest funding source was customer deposits with EUR 3.6 billion.
+International financial institutions are the second-largest source of funding, accounting for EUR 550 million.

-We measure our liquidity risk using a liquidity gap analysis, among other instruments, and monitor this risk based on a 30-day liquidity indicator (Sufficient Liquidity Indicator, SLI), as well as in accordance with the minimum liquidity ratio stipulated by CRR (Liquidity Coverage Ratio, LCR).
+We measure our short-term liquidity risk using a liquidity gap analysis, among other instruments, and monitor this risk based on a 30-day liquidity indicator (Sufficient Liquidity Indicator, SLI), as well as in accordance with the minimum liquidity ratio stipulated by CRR (Liquidity Coverage Ratio, LCR).
 The SLI measures whether institutions have sufficient liquidity for the expected inflows and outflows of funds in the next 30 days.
 The calculation applies outflows derived from historical analyses of deposit movements in the banks.
+LCR indicates whether the banks and the group have sufficient liquidity to cover the net outflows expected in the next 30 days, even in the event of a specified severe economic shock scenario.

 In addition, early warning indicators are defined and monitored.
-A key indicator is the highly liquid assets (HLA) indicator, which ensures that the banks hold sufficient highly liquid assets at all times to be able to pay out a certain percentage, as defined by ProCredit Holding, of all customer deposits.
+A key indicator in this respect is the highly liquid assets (HLA) indicator, which ensures that the banks hold sufficient highly liquid assets at all times to be able to pay out a certain percentage, as defined by ProCredit Holding, of all customer deposits.

-As of December 2016 the group's sufficient liquidity indicator stood at 2.4 and the ratio of highly liquid assets to customer deposits was 32%, both indicating that the group had a comfortable liquidity situation.
-At year-end, all ProCredit banks fulfilled the respective liquidity ratio requirement.
-The banks had enough liquidity available at all times in 2016 to meet all financial obligations in a timely manner.
-The group had adequate liquidity levels at all times during the 2016 financial year.
+As of December 2017 the group's sufficient liquidity indicator stood at 1.9 and the ratio of highly liquid assets to customer deposits was 29 %, both indicating that the group had a comfortable liquidity situation.